BOINC/boinc-policy/Governance.md

 - A change in code or configuration to the system (documented and voted on as a pull request on github)
 - General availability of stable releases (documented and voted on in the boinc_alpha mailing list)
 - Procedural and other issues
-  - Other committer votes not otherwise identified above will be voted on in the boinc_dev mailing list
+  - Other committer votes not otherwise identified will be voted on in the boinc_dev mailing list
-  - Other PMC votes not otherwise identified above will be voted on in the boinc_adm or private boinc_pmc mailing lists as deemed appropriate by the PMC Chair.
+  - Other PMC votes not otherwise identified will be voted on in the boinc_adm or private boinc_pmc mailing lists as deemed appropriate by the PMC.

 Votes on design reviews, pull requests, and general availability of a stable release shall use the consensus voting process.

 Procedural and other issues shall always follow the majority voting process.

-### 5.1.1 Consensus Voting
+#### 5.1.1 Consensus Voting
 Consensus voting consists of a 7 day review period.
 During this time anyone can review and discuss the item.
 At the end of the 7 day period, if there is at least one "Yes" vote for an item (apart from the vote of the person who created the item) and zero "No" votes, then the vote shall be deemed as having passed.

 A vote of "No" shall not be valid unless it is accompanied by a detailed explanation of the objection to the item.
 It is preferable to suggest an alternative implementation if possible.